-The ultimate amount of the recovery on the Company's receivable from LBHI is not known with certainty and is subject to change.
+The LBHI receivable is recognised at its estimated net realisable value.
+The ultimate amount of the recovery on the Company's receivable from LBHI is not known with certainty and any estimates are subject to change.
 LBHI is currently in liquidation and its ability to distribute funds is difficult to estimate.
 Distributions from LBHI depend on several unpredictable factors which include the settlement of remaining disputes (including litigation) and the receipt by LBHI of funds from its affiliates.